Wichita Falls, Texas: Lucy Park

+Circle Trail

+The Wichita Falls Circle Trail system consists of over 24 miles of concrete trail that goes around the city.
+Almost all of the trails are 10-foot wide reinforced concrete.
+They can be used for walking, jogging, bicycling, and rollerblading.
+Started in 1987 and completed in 2025, the trail takes riders through several of the city parks and across a wide range of environments.
+It includes an off-shoot, the Wee-Chi-Tah Off Road Trail.
+This 13-mile loop has been voted the best in Texas.

 Hotter'N Hell Hundred

-Wichita Falls is the home of the annual Hotter'N Hell Hundred, the largest single day century bicycle ride in the United States and one of the largest races in the world.
+Wichita Falls is the home of the annual Hotter'N Hell Hundred, the largest single-day century bicycle ride in the United States and one of the largest races in the world.
 The race started as a way for the city to celebrate its centennial in 1982.
-The race takes place over a weekend in August, and there are multiple events for people to participate in.
+The race takes place over a weekend in August, and multiple events are hosted for people to participate.

 Sports

 In 2014, the Wichita Falls Nighthawks, an indoor football team, joined the Indoor Football League but suspended operations after the 2017 season.

-The city has also been home to a number of semi-professional, developmental, and minor league sports teams, including the Wichita Falls Drillers, a semi-pro football team that has won numerous league titles and a national championship; Wichita Falls Kings (formerly known as Wichita Falls Razorbacks), the professional basketball team Wichita Falls Texans of the Continental Basketball Association; Wichita Falls Fever in the Lone Star Soccer Alliance (1989–92); the Wichita Falls Spudders baseball team in the Texas League; the Wichita Falls Wildcats (formerly the Wichita Falls Rustlers) of the North American Hockey League, an American Tier II junior hockey league; and the Wichita Falls Roughnecks (formerly the Graham Roughnecks) of the Texas Collegiate League.
-The Dallas Cowboys held training camp in Wichita Falls during the late 1990s.
-However, the sustainability of minor or rookie league sports franchises in the Wichita Falls region have a questionable future.
+In 2015, it was acknowledged that the sustainability of minor or rookie league sports franchises in the Wichita Falls region had a questionable future.

-The Professional Wrestling Hall of Fame relocated to Wichita Falls from Amsterdam, New York, in November 2015.
+The Professional Wrestling Hall of Fame relocated to Wichita Falls from Amsterdam, New York, in November 2015 and closed in 2022.

 Government

 Local government

-The mayor of Wichita Falls is Stephen Santellana, who was elected in 2016 and reelected in 2018.
+The mayor of Wichita Falls is Tim Short, who was elected on November 7, 2023.
 Mayors are elected on a nonpartisan ballot.

-The Wichita Falls City Council has six members, as follows.
+The Wichita Falls City Council has six members: